github/docs/content/get-started/exploring-projects-on-github/contributing-to-a-project.md

 This tutorial uses [the Spoon-Knife project](https://github.com/octocat/Spoon-Knife), a test repository that's hosted on {% data variables.product.prodname_dotcom_the_website %} that lets you test the fork and pull request workflow.

+### Creating a new fork

 1. Navigate to the `Spoon-Knife` project at https://github.com/octocat/Spoon-Knife.
 1. In the top-right corner of the page, click **Fork**.

    ![Screenshot of the main page of repository.
 A button, labeled with a fork icon and "Fork 59.3k," is outlined in dark orange.](/assets/images/help/repository/fork-button.png)
 1. Under "Owner," select the dropdown menu and click an owner for the forked repository.
+(If your name is greyed out, it's because you have forked this project in the past; see "Updating an existing fork" below.)
 1. By default, forks are named the same as their upstream repositories.
 Optionally, to further distinguish your fork, in the "Repository name" field, type a name.
 1. Optionally, in the "Description" field, type a description of your fork.
 1. Optionally, select **Copy the DEFAULT branch only**.